Numbers 15 – Various Laws and Provisions

 iii.
 One-tenth of an ephah was about two quarts (two liters), and one-fourth of a hin was about one quart (one liter).

 2. (6-7) The sacrifice of a ram to be accompanied with grain and wine.

 Or for a ram you shall prepare as a grain offering two-tenths of an ephah of fine flour mixed with one-third of a hin of oil; and as a drink offering you shall offer one-third of a hin of wine as a sweet aroma to the LORD.

 a.
 For a ram you shall prepare as a grain offering: When Israel came into the land, the offering of a ram was also to include a grain offering made with flour, oil, and wine.
 These were required in larger measure than with the sacrifice of a lamb (Numbers 15:1-5).

 i.
-It also looks forward to the perfect sacrifice of Jesus Christ to come.
-That ultimate sacrifice would be perfectly sweet and pleasing to God, and therefore be offered once-for-all (Hebrews 7:27, 9:12, 10:10).
+The ultimate sacrifice of Jesus Christ to come would be perfectly sweet and pleasing to God, and therefore be offered once-for-all (Hebrews 7:27, Hebrews 9:12, Hebrews 10:10).

 3. (8-10) The sacrifice of a bull to be accompanied with grain and wine.

 And when you prepare a young bull as a burnt offering, or as a sacrifice to fulfill a vow, or as a peace offering to the LORD, then shall be offered with the young bull a grain offering of three-tenths of an ephah of fine flour mixed with half a hin of oil; and you shall bring as the drink offering half a hin of wine as an offering made by fire, a sweet aroma to the LORD.